If you’re the type of FMer that likes to have as many customization options as possible, then the FM23 pre-game editor should be your best friend.

 Create New Leagues

-If you’re not part of the group of people that just want to bring an existing competition out of FM’s database prison, and you want to build a new league from scratch instead, the process is different.
+If you’re not just looking to bring an existing competition out of FM’s database prison, and you want to create a new league in FM23 from scratch instead, the process is different.

 Next, click on “Add” and a new section should open up with all the settings and fields that you need to fill data into.